 And of course, it wouldn’t be Easter without festive plates to serve everything on.
 The only thing I might love more than seasonal baking pans are my seasonal plates.
 Like these Damask Easter Bunny Salad Plates.
 I just think these are so cute.
 You can almost feel how soft those bunnies are. 🙂

 I hope I’ve given you some ideas for some fun and easy Easter food.
 You still have some time to practice making your great ideas.
+And plenty of time at home to do it.
 Hop to it! 🙂